 - What is economic trade-off between healthcare and other public goods?
-How to balance healthcare against education, defense, infrastructure, security, social order?
+How to balance healthcare against education, defense, infrastructure, security, social order, environment sustainability?

 Only after there is sufficient consensus about these questions can ingenious healthcare professionals, administrators, and public policy leaders begin reforming the system.

 As a new President and new Congress take office in 2021, think about these questions and tell your officials what you are thinking.

 Do you agree that government of, by, and for the people needs to tackle real healthcare reform?
 Do leaders need to challenge all of us to set priorities and tame the healthcare tapeworm?
 Won’t all of us need to bend a little, and some bend a lot?
 What incentives will each stakeholder need to do so?
 How could this be done fairly and deliberately without excessive disruption?